 Additionally, your phone might get a little hot.
 That’s completely normal.
 Worried Galaxy S9 owners can head to Settings > Battery > and turn off the “Fast Cable Charging” which allows the phone to recharge extremely fast.
 It will take over 2 hours to charge instead of 80-90 minutes, but it won’t get as hot.

 How to Fix Galaxy S9 WiFi & GPS Problems

-With every phone release, we see reports about WiFi problems.
-We’re already starting to see comments about poor performance, WiFi drops, connection issues and slow browsing speeds.
+With every phone release or major update, we see reports about WiFi problems.
+We’re already seeing comments about poor performance, WiFi drops, connection issues and slow browsing speeds.
 This is almost never a problem with the phone itself, and usually something else.